 Control the Budget

-One of the reasons why people aren’t in the financial position that they’d like to be in is because they simply spend more money than they should, or realize.
+One of the reasons why people aren’t in the financial position and financial health that they’d like to be in is because they simply spend more money than they should, or realize.
 If you want to boost your bank balance, then you need to create a budget, and then stick to it.

 There will, of course, be many things that you need to pay for, but there’ll be plenty of other expenses that could be dropped.
 A cup of coffee from a coffee shop, for example, will eat into your finances, especially when multiplied by a year.
 Figure out what you can afford to spend, and stick to it.

 There are families who thought there were doing everything right, and who, indeed, could be said to be in fine financial health.
 Yet they quickly found themselves in trouble.
 This is because they weren’t insured.
-All it took was one accident, and their financial situation looked much, much worse.
+All it took was one accident, and their financial health and situation looked much, much worse.

 Without insurance, you’ll need to pay for any hospital visits, car, and home repairs, and so on yourself.
 These can quickly wipe out your savings.
 Insurance isn’t the most exciting thing we can purchase, but it is important.
 You never know what will happen.
 Don’t take any chances.